 I grew up in a military family, bouncing around the States and Europe.
 I have my BFA from Kutztown University of Pennsylvania and my MFA from the University of Pennsylvania, with concentrations in Printmaking.

-I have taught printmaking at the University of Pennsylvania (1994 – 1999) and was the Director of Visual Arts at Interlochen Center for the Arts (2000 – 2006).
+I taught printmaking at the University of Pennsylvania (1994 – 1999) and was the Director of Visual Arts at Interlochen Center for the Arts (2000 – 2006).
 I own Studio Paper+, a printmaking studio in the Pajama Factory, Williamsport, PA.
 I also maintain the Roost, my drawing, and painting studio, on the family horse farm in Montoursville, PA.

 I am an Associate Professor of Printmaking and Foundations at the Commonwealth University of Pennsylvania - Bloomsburg.
 My work is held in private and public collections.